 Lip PaintDon't try this unless you are somewhat artistic and are confident of a

-nail polish that matches the original color almost exactly if I can.
+original color almost exactly if I can.

 I use a very fine paintbrush to paint the doll's lips.
 I don't use the nail